 I’ve always been one to keep an eye out for the postman (the postie as we say here).
-Even as a heavy user of computers, I still get excited about receiving paper mail.
-In today’s internet connected world, handwritten letters are always exciting, always special but I no longer receive many of those.
+Even as a heavy user of computers, I still get excited about receiving ‘paper’ mail.
+Other than birthday cards, I personally don’t tend to see many handwritten letters nowadays.
+In today’s internet connected world, handwritten letters are always exciting, always special.
 However, the one I received in the first week of February 2019 was extra special, it was postmarked from North Carolina USA.

 Now ….. for those around the same age as me, you might have been attracted by the article header and have remembered the famous radio show entitled “Letter from America”.
 This was a weekly fifteen minute speech radio series broadcast on BBC Radio 4 and across the world through the BBC World Service.
 Throughout its history, it was presented by Alistair Cooke, who would speak of a topical issue in the US, tying together different strands of observation and anecdote and often ending on a humorous or poignant note.
 The series ran from 24 March 1946 to 20 February 2004, making it the longest-running speech radio programme hosted by one individual in history!
 The BBC has archived many episodes on their website and you can actually now listen to these – click here if you fancy a trip back in time.
 For me, the memories of the programme were around the deep bond of friendship and shared values that the two great countries share, thus why the radio programme was so special and so relevant to listeners this side of the pond.

 Some of you possibly thought about the Scottish duo composed of twin brothers Charlie and Craig Reid – ‘The Proclaimers’.
 I guess many people in North America and the Southern Hemisphere will be aware of this group who are probably more famous for their anthem song ‘I’m gonna be (500 miles)’ but their song ‘Letter from America’ was actually their most successful.
-Now ….. when people from America tell me they like my quaint British accent, they really meant my Scottish ‘twang’, just like these guys 🙂 Always worth a listen (click here).
+I have a theory that when people from America tell me they like my quaint British accent, what they actually mean is my Scottish ‘twang’, just like ‘The Proclaimers’ who were born and raised not far from my home town of Dundee.
+Their singing style is with a Scottish ‘twang’ – always worth a listen (click here).

 In case you can’t read the handwritten words or wanted to translate, I’ve extracted below: